Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/gettingstarted_crud.md

 }
 ```

-We can see that it comes with or without request options builder.
+We can see that it comes with or without request options, allowing some option adjustments later at request time.

 About generic types:
 - T and TKey (optional - default: ```int```) meanings are obvious